 Graduates with a master's in disaster and emergency management may take jobs in the public sector with municipalities, states, the military, or law enforcement agencies.
 Corporations which handle sensitive information or in industries in which disasters might be devastating, such as oil and gas companies, electrical generation companies, chemical companies, and financial firms, may also require the services of an emergency management professional.
 In addition, nonprofit organizations such as hospitals, schools, universities, and community service organizations often hire disaster and emergency management specialists.
 Basic job duties include coordinating disaster response, training other employees, or community members for disaster preparedness and developing plans and procedures for natural, wartime, or technology disasters and hostage situations.

 Salary Information and Job Outlook: Disaster and Emergency Management Specialists

-In addition, average mean salaries also vary widely based on geographic location from a low of $40,670 in South Dakota to a high of $97,450 in California, according to the BLS.
+In addition, mean salaries also vary widely based on geographic location from a low of $40,780 in Arkansas to a high of $113,730 in District of Columbia, according to the BLS.

-Related to Salary and Career Info for a Masters in Disaster and Emergency Management
+Related to Salary & Career Info for a Disaster & Emergency Management Master's

 - Recently Updated

 Online Master of Public Administration (MPA) programs are fairly easily to find.
 These programs usually allow students to...